 Hello and thank you for stopping by.
 I may have a

-If you haven’t tried Caramacs before, they are a bit like white chocolate with a hint, just a hint of caramel flavour.
+If you haven’t tried Caramac before, they are a bit like white chocolate with a hint, just a hint of caramel flavour.
 When I was younger and even still today, I had to be careful how much chocolate I ate as it triggers migraines in me.
 Caramac bars were my go-to alternative.
 I had ‘almost’ forgotten about them, until Jane posted her cupcakes!

 Buttons!!
 You can buy Caramac buttons now??!!

 These light, chewy cookies are a caramel lovers dream.
 The brown sugar in the cookie dough, along with the butterscotch chips, give these cookies an underlying caramel flavour, will bursts of absolute caramel.
-Melted Caramac drizzled on top adds an extra creaminess that completely rounds the flavours out and makes these Caramac Caramel Cookies so good.
+While melted Caramac drizzled on top adds an extra creaminess that completely rounds the flavours out and makes these Caramac Caramel Cookies so good.

 Absolutely perfect for Caramac lovers, chocolate haters/avoiders and Cookie Monster’s like me!!!